tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 # Server Behavior {#server-behavior}

-Servers that that implement the ECH extension play one of two roles, depending on the form of the ECH extension in the ClientHello.
-If the extension value is non-empty, the server acts as a client-facing server and proceeds as described in {{client-facing-server}} to extract a ClientHelloInner if available.
-If the extension value is empty, the server acts as a backend server and proceeds as described in {{backend-server}}.
+Servers that that support ECH play one of two roles, depending on the extension in the ClientHello.
+If the "encrypted_client_hello" extension is present, the server acts as a client-facing server and proceeds as described in
+{{client-facing-server}} to extract a ClientHelloInner, if available.
+If the "is_client_hello_inner" extension is present and the "encrypted_client_hello" extension is not present, the server acts as a backend server and proceeds as described in {{backend-server}}.

 ## Client-Facing Server {#client-facing-server}

-Upon receiving a non-empty "encrypted_client_hello" extension, the client-facing server determines if it will accept ECH, prior to negotiating any other TLS parameters.
+Upon receiving an "encrypted_client_hello" extension, the client-facing server determines if it will accept ECH prior to negotiating any other TLS parameters.
 Note that successfully decrypting the extension will result in a new ClientHello to process, so even the client's TLS version preferences may have changed.

+(If the client offers the "is_client_hello_inner" extension ({{is-inner}}) in addition to the "encrypted_client_hello" extension, the server SHOULD ignore the "is_client_hello_inner" extension.)

 First, the server collects a set of candidate ECHConfigs.
 This set is determined by one of the two following methods: